 Where the profits are considered, commonly sold opioids such as heroin, hydrocodone, OxyContin, and Norco, don’t even fall in the same league as fentanyl.

-This is mainly because it’s easier and cheaper to produce than heroin, which is derived from poppy plants.
+It is so much easier and cheaper to produce than heroin, which is derived from poppy plants.
 With fentanyl, it’s just chemicals produced in clandestine laboratories.

 The DEA estimates that drug traffickers can buy a kilogram of fentanyl powder for $3,300 and sell it on the streets for more than 300 times that, generating nearly a million dollars.